 J: We talk a lot about optics at PPO, I was wondering if you could explain why it’s so important for us?

 D: Optics is the heart of our system!
-The spectrometer and vis system is what allows our Smart Imaging System to see what’s in your food, gather data and apply it to our machine learning models to meet our applications for various customers.
+The spectrometer and vis system are what allow our Smart Imaging System to see what’s in your food, gather data and apply it to our machine learning models to meet our applications for various customers.
 If we had a badly aligned spectrometer, we wouldn’t be able to gather quality data.
 The more we can improve our spectrometers, the more applications we can implement.
 Our system wouldn’t be the system it is without optics.

 J: We talked about why optics is important at PPO, but I’m curious to know what’s your favourite part about working in optics?